 To turn these on, click Shopify on your ChannelReply dashboard and then "EDIT" under your connected store.

-Make sure the Shared Secret field is filled in.
-If it is not, see our detailed instructions for setting up Shopify New Order notifications.
+Make sure the Secret Key field is filled in.
+(If it is empty, see our detailed instructions for setting up Shopify New Order notifications.)

 Finally, scroll down to Notification Preferences and enable the "New Order" slider.